antero111/programming-resources/README.md

 ## Programming resources

-*A list of free coding resources .
+*List of free coding resources .
 All credits go to the original authors.*

 Resources mostly aimed for cs, web, ai and data science beginners.